 Tax Relief on Self Employed Pensions

-The government are actively encouraging self-employed people to save into a pension by offering them certain tax breaks.
-The pensions allowance is one of the income tax allowances available.
+The government is actively encouraging self-employed people to save into a pension by offering them certain tax breaks.
+The Pensions Allowance is one of the income tax allowances available.
 Here’s how it works.

-As a sole trader paying tax at the basic rate (20%), you’ll get £20 tax relief from the government for every £100 you pay into your pension during the tax year in the form of tax relief, up to maximum pension contributions of £40,000.
+As a sole trader, paying tax at the basic rate (20%), you’ll get £20 tax relief from the government for every £100 you pay into your pension during the tax year in the form of tax relief.
+This is up to maximum pension contributions of £40,000.